urbit/urbit.org-reloaded/content/getting-started/cli.md

 ./urbit -c mycomet
 ```

-> `mycomet` will be the name given to the data folder it will create.
-You can
+> `mycomet` will be the name given to the folder it will create.
-> choose any name you like.
+>  You can choose any name you like.

 It may take a while to initialize the comet (usually only a couple of minutes,
 but it could take longer).
 When it's done, it'll take you to the dojo prompt